hamid-shahsavani/killua/README.md

 - [reactjs vite - javascript](https://codesandbox.io/p/github/sys113/killua-example-react-vite-javascript/)

 ## Typescript usage
-:warning: This readme is written for Typescript users.
-If you are a Java script user, be sure to check out our [Javascript Usage section](#javascript-usage).
+:warning: This readme is written for TypeScript users.
+If you are a JavaScript user, be sure to check out our [Javascript usage section](#javascript-usage).
 <br />
-:warning: This readme is written for csr.
-If you need usage in ssr, be sure to check out our [SSR Usage section](#ssr-usage)
+:warning: This readme is written for client-side rendering (CSR).
+If you need usage in server-side rendering (SSR), be sure to check out our [SSR usage section](#ssr-usage).

-* tip : localstorage key is thunder and need create config for
-1. create 'thunders' directory for thunder config
+1. Create a "thunders" directory for the thunder configuration.
-2. create thunder config file, simple: counter.ts
+2. Create the thunder configuration file, for example: "counter.ts".
-3. set config ...
+3. Set up the configuration:
 ```ts
 import { thunder } from "killua";
 import { ThunderType } from "killua/types/thunder.type";